trbasoglu/opencv-Trackers/README.md

 # opencv-Trackers
-It is taken from below page.
+It is taken from this page.
 https://www.learnopencv.com/object-tracking-using-opencv-cpp-python/
 Tracker reinitialize after tracker failure in my code.